Leoonov/TBSEQ-project/README.md

-The repository contains the implemented code used for statistical analysis in the final degree project
+The repository contains rmd file with the implemented code used for statistical analysis in the FMP